 to advertise a famous jewellery brand.

-They as easily praise our South African jewels, the show-stopping aloes that fire up the winter landscape with flames of orange, red and yellow.
+It could as easily praise our South African jewels, the show-stopping aloes that fire up the winter landscape with flames of orange, red and yellow.
 Always dramatic, this genus produces no luke-warm feelings amongst gardeners; they either love ‘em or hate ‘em.
 But, it is often during these most stressful of times that their value is best appreciated.
 And a winter garden without an Aloe is like a wardrobe without that little black dress!
 Or a smart pair of jeans?

 Our winter days are thus the best time to explore the versatility of our beautiful aloes, to introduce them to new styles and partners.